Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Raynolds, William F. (1820-1894).
 Commissions, 1847-1881

-Military commissions of William F. Raynolds from 2nd Lieutenant through Colonel including diploma from United States Military Academy.
+Military commissions of William F. Raynolds from 2nd Lieutenant through Colonel including a diploma from United States Military Academy.
 Raynolds, originally from Ohio, served in the Corps of Engineers.
 Donated by Fred and Kay Bates (indefinite loan).

 Coussan, Gaston L. (1922-2001).
 Papers, 1966-1968